ida-mdc/workshop-visualization/content/2-1_in-depth-meshes.md

 ---

-## Converting volumetric datasets into meshes
+## Converting voxel datasets into meshes
 ### Marching Cubes
 {{< notes >}}
 The **Marching Cubes algorithm** is one of the most popular methods for extracting a 3D surface from volumetric data.
 It identifies the points in a voxel grid where the dataset crosses a specific threshold value (the **isosurface**) and uses those points to generate a mesh.